Confused about the difference between espresso beans vs coffee beans?

 When you put dark-roasted beans under high pressure, they produce a more intense flavor profile.

-On the other hand, brewing coffee using the standard drip or pour-over method creates a milder coffee flavor.
+Brewing coffee using the standard drip or pour-over method creates a milder coffee flavor.
 Brewing coffee through these methods allows you to control the taste better.

-Generally speaking, espresso vs coffee beans only differ in their roasting time and brewing process.
+Espresso vs coffee beans only differ in their roasting time and brewing process.

 Espresso beans are mostly dark-colored with a shiny and oily surface.
 Their flavor and aroma are more distinct compared to coffee beans.